 News, events, media, seminars and more

-When we speak to heads of information risk or technology, they commonly recognise the benefits of implementing a plan but they ask us what legal and regulatory presidence have been set so that they can further justify their investment.
+CYFOR has implemented a Forensic Readiness Plan and training for numerous FTSE 250 and AIM listed companies.
+When we speak to heads of information risk or technology, they commonly recognise the benefits of implementing a forensic readiness plan, but they ask us what legal and regulatory precedence has been set so that they can further justify their investment.

-IS and IT staff, for instance, often recognise that a good forensic readiness plan (written by an experienced computer forensic professional) can ensure an organisation’s ability to respond in the event of an incident and can reduce the impact of a data breach, however, to aid their business case, they ask that we help them to justify the plan to their own managers.
+IT staff, for instance, often recognise that a good forensic readiness plan (written by an experienced computer forensic professional) can ensure an organisation’s ability to respond effectively in the event of an incident and can reduce the impact of a data breach.
+However, to aid their business case, they ask that we help them to justify the plan to their own senior management.

 A forensic readiness plan will maximise a company’s potential to use digital evidence whilst minimising the cost of an investigation.
 The directive reflects the high level of importance placed upon minimising the impacts of information security incidents and safeguarding the interests of a company.

-The Financial Service Authority’s Decision Procedure and Penalties Manual sets out the circumstances in which financial penalties or public censure may be imposed on a business.
-The FSA will consider a number of factors that include duration and frequency of a breach.
+The Financial Service Authority’s Decision Procedure and Penalties Manual set out the circumstances in which financial penalties or public censure may be imposed on a business.
+The FSA will consider several factors that include the duration and frequency of a data breach.
 By implementing a forensic readiness plan both can be minimised.

 London: 0207 438 2045

 Manchester: 0161 797 8123